The Window of Orpheus: Origin and development

 Riyoko Ikeda had learned piano from her very young days.
 She had loved music and wished to become a professional musician.
 But she got aware that she hadn't talent.
 She gave up, but the passion for music has vividly existed through her life.

 In October, 1973, after completed the long story The Rose of Versailles on the Margaret, she travelled to the Europe with her friend manga artists Toshie Kihara and Yōko Tadatsu (JA) for about one month or one and half months.
 They reached and stayed at an old city of Regensburg by chance.
 There, Ikeda was inspired and visioned the stories of the music and romance which she could not fully express in The Rose of Versailles.

 There were two obstacles in writing the first long story La Rose de Verailles.
 One was the editors of Margaret who asked and forced her to make Oscar a strong, high pride female protagonist.
 The true protagonist, the true "Rose" was Marie Antoinette though.
-And the other was the fact that the readers of Margaret were early teens girls.
+And the other was that the readers of Margaret were early teens girls.
 What Ikeda wished to depict was the adult human love and life, but the media Margaret did not allow it.

 Julius is apparently a feminine and sensitive aspect of Oscar François.
 Ikeda did not want to weaken the themes of her manga arts.
 She calmly judged that Margaret was not proper media where she expressed and realized her true themes.
 She changed the media from Margaret to Seventeen.
 Ikeda firmly decided she would never compromise in her creation of the work.
 Her decision gave birth the story The Window of Orpheus.

 Story

 The story consists of four Parts.
 It encompassed over 30 years, from 1893 to 1924.
-Through this four parts story, there are three major characters: Julius von Ahrensmeyer, a daughter of the aristocratic house Ahrensmeyer of the Kingdom of Bayern, Aleksei Mihailov (alias Klaus Sommerschmitt), a son of the Marquis House of the Russian Empire, and Isaak Gotthelf Weisheit, a prodigious pianist born in the common people.
+Through this four parts story, there are three major characters: Julius von Ahrensmeyer, a daughter of the aristocratic house Ahrensmeyer of the Kingdom of Bayern, Alexei Mikhailov (alias Klaus Sommerschmitt), a son of the Marquis House of the Russian Empire, and Isaak Gotthelf Weisheit, a prodigious pianist born in the common people.

 Prologue

 In the Autumn of 1903, a boy comes to the Saint Sebastian music school as a transfer student in Regensburg, Bayern, Germany.
 His name is Isaak.
 Hearing of a certain legend, he goes up the tower and stands in front of the old window with curiosity.
 He looks down through the window, and sees a person walking by.
 It looks like a girl at a glance, but that person is another transfer student, called Julius.

 The next day, Julius hears of the legend from Isaak.
 Saint Sebastian is an all boys school, but Julius is a cross-dressed girl, not a boy.
 Thinking over the legend, Julius looks up the window.
 There is a person, and he sees Julius through the window.
 It is Klaus, an upper grade student.
-Here, three people, Isaak, Julius and Klaus (Aleksei) are combined through the legend.
+Here, three people, Isaak, Julius and Klaus (Alexei) are combined through the legend.
 The window is called the Window of Orpheus.